YassineGallaoui/msc/README.md

 # Minimal SCSS

-A lightweight collection of SCSS utilities for modern web development.
+A lightweight collection of SCSS/css utilities for modern web development.
 This library provides essential utility classes for grid systems, flexbox layouts, typography, spacing, and more.
+This is not meant to have everything you need, each SCSS/css rule was added only after answering the question: "will I use this intensively?".
+If the answer is no, then you will not find that styling rule in this library.

 ## Features